+Inlet sample flow should be controlled between 200 and 1000 cc/min.
 Sample connections are made to an inlet filtration system attached to the right side of the chemistry system.
 The inlet filter housing contains two $\frac{1}{2}$ " FNPT ports, one on the bottom for inlet and one on the side for outlet.
-An adapter for $\frac{1}{4}$ " ID tubing is supplied for the inlet and a tee adapter for $\frac{1}{4}$ " ID drain tubing is supplied for the outlet.
+An adapter for $\frac{1}{4}$ " ID tubing is supplied for the inlet and a tee fitting for $\frac{1}{4}$ " ID drain tubing is supplied for the outlet.
 These fittings can be replaced by customer supplied fittings if preferred.

-The free ammonia monitor is available in two configurations, one with the electronics mounted to the front of the chemistry system and one with the electronic monitor separate from the chemistry system.
+The ammonia monitor is available in two configurations, one with the electronics mounted to the front of the chemistry system and one with the electronic monitor separate from the chemistry system.
 The basic operation is the same in either case.
 The selection of which version to use is simply one of convenience.
 Installation of the system with integral electronics is a bit simpler, but in some applications it may be more convenient to have the readout mounted some distance from the chemistry system.

 AC power connections must be made inside the chemistry module and inside the Q45N monitor unit if mounted separately.
-Interconnecting cable (25 ft.) is supplied for connection of the sensors to the remote monitor.
+Interconnecting cable (25 ft.) is supplied for connection of the sensor to remote monitors.

 Two separate reagents are required for operation.
 Reagent filter assemblies are included for each, and must be used to insure that no obstructions occur in the reagent tubing.
-Three feet of pickup tubing is supplied for each reagent.

-Reagent pickup assemblies, sensor membranes and electrolyte, spare parts, and a copy of the manual are packed inside the chemistry module for shipment.
+Three feet of pickup tubing is supplied for each reagent.Reagent pickup assemblies, sensor membranes and electrolyte, spare parts, and a copy of the manual are packed inside the chemistry module for shipment.